Public Health Section

 Cold Fogging (ULV)

-High pressure turns a water-based solution into tiny particles that disperse widely to reach and knock down adult mosquitoes.
+High pressure within the machine converts a water-based solution into fine particles that spread widely to eliminate adult mosquitoes.

 Thermal Fogging

-Uses heat to vaporise a diesel-based fogging liquid, producing dense fog deployed in larger open areas for wider mosquito control coverage.
+Uses heat to vaporise a diesel-based fogging liquid, producing thick smoke used in larger open areas.

 Female Only